 Carter Stewart is responsible for identifying and supporting DRK Entrepreneurs.
 Carter currently serves on the boards of DRK portfolio organizations Advance Peace, The Common Market, Father’s Uplift, Ruling Our Experiences (ROX), Power of Two, Uptrust, and Wash Cycle Laundry.
-He previously served on the board of DRK grantee Justice Rapid Response and Measures for Justice.
+He previously served on the board of DRK grantee Justice Rapid Response.

 Carter took a leadership role at DOJ in addressing inequities in the criminal justice system through his work raising awareness about the school to prison pipeline and by chairing a working group of U.S. Attorneys focused on reducing racial disparities in the federal system.
 Carter also served on the Attorney General’s Advisory Committee and chaired the Attorney General’s Child Exploitation Working Group.
 He previously served as an Assistant U.S. Attorney in San Jose, CA, and he was a litigator at Vorys, Sater, Seymour and Pease LLP in Columbus, OH, and Bingham McCutchen LLP in San Francisco, CA.

 Prior to law school, Carter was a New York City Urban Fellow and then taught history at Friends Seminary High School and in the Prep for Prep program.

 Carter received a JD from Harvard Law School and holds an MA in Education Policy from Columbia University and received his undergraduate degree in Political Science from Stanford University.
 After law school, Carter clerked for the Honorable Robert L. Carter, U.S. District Judge in the Southern District of New York, and the Honorable Raymond L. Finch, U.S. District Court Judge for the District of the Virgin Islands.